-See Company Calendar for activities in the current year.
-Further Zoom meetings are being planned for 2020/21.
+See Company calendar for activities in the current year.
+Further Zoom meetings are being planned for 2022.

 17 September 2020 – The group explored the topic Embracing Judicial monitoring – a new educational role for judges and magistrates.
 The key speaker was HH Judge John Samuels QC.

 23 June 2020 – The group was given a presentation from Stephen Akpabio-Klementowski on My experience of Educators in a secure environment.
 This was followed by a general discussion session.